 Malke delights in creating rich environments in which children and their adults can explore, make, play, and talk math based on their own questions and inclinations.
 In her program Math in Your Feet percussive dance becomes the platform for a robust choreographic inquiry into mathematical thinking, practices and topics.

 Malke's new book about moving math in the elementary classroom was published by Heinemann in Fall 2016 and draws on research in math education, cognitive science, and her own deep experience in the math/dance classroom to make the case for how and why the body is the perfect partner in learning math.
-Malke co-authored a book of games, puzzles and activities centered on the mathematics of making comparisons, published in 2016, and was curator/editor of a special issue for the Teaching Artist Journal focused on writing about teaching practice, published in October 2014.
+In 2016 Malke also co-authored a book of games, puzzles and activities centered on the mathematics of making comparisons.
+She also curated and edited a special issue for the peer reviewed Teaching Artist Journal focused on writing about teaching practice, published in October 2014.

 "Within five minutes of participating in a workshop [Malke] led for interdisciplinary arts teachers, I was inspired and curious about the mathematical ideas that were surfacing in our work ... my participation in [the] workshop changed the way I think about teaching symmetry with my future elementary teachers.
 Malke's work gave me a way to structure the study of transformations and symmetry that grounds my students’ learning in their physical experience and in words that meaningfully describe that experience."